brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

-With the aid of **Google Maps Geocoding API**, we can get the coordinates we want to know for a place, so cool!!
+With the aid of **Google Maps Geocoding API**, we can get the coordinates we want to know for a place, that is soooo cool!!

 ### Convert coordinate

-Although having already the coordinates in longitude and latitude, sometimes when we want to overlay our data on a map ([for case without a map](https://thsieh4.github.io/posts/DataVisualization/2017Nov01)), we need a coordinate transformation.
+Although already having the coordinates in longitude and latitude, sometimes when we want to overlay our data on a map ([for case without a map](https://thsieh4.github.io/datascience/2017/11/01/Build-an-Interactive-Map-with-Longitude-and-Latitude-using-Bokeh-in-Python/)), we need a coordinate transformation.
 Why is that?
 Because

 > Most map APIs are a **2D plane map**, but longitude and latitude are measured in 3D.

 Since geographical system using longitude, latitude and elevation is measured in **3D** aspect, so we need a coordinate transformation to project our longitude and latitude onto a 2D plane.
-Here is a [great explanation in detail](https://www.uwgb.edu/dutchs/FieldMethods/UTMSystem.htm).
+This is called **Mercator Projection** and [here is a great explanation in detail](https://www.uwgb.edu/dutchs/FieldMethods/UTMSystem.htm).

 ---

-So let's define the coordinate transformation function.
+Let's define the coordinate transformation function.

 ```python